umarmughal824/micromasters/README.md

 You should now be able to do the following:

-1. Visit Micromasters in your browser on port `8079`. _(OSX Only)_ Docker auto-assigns
+1. Visit MicroMaster’s in your browser on port `8079`. _(OSX Only)_ Docker auto-assigns
  the container IP.
 Run ``docker-machine ip`` to see it.
-Your Micromasters URL will be something like this: ``192.168.99.100:8079``.
+Your MicroMaster’s URL will be something like this: ``192.168.99.100:8079``.
 1. Click "Sign in with edX.org" and sign in by authorizing an edX client.
 If you're running edX locally, this will be the client you created in the steps above.